DUNE/dune-justin/docs/tutorials.dune.md

     "files from dune:all where core.run_type='dc4-vd-coldbox-bottom' "\
     "and dune.campaign='dc4' limit 10"

-    justin quick-request \
+    justin simple-workflow \
     --mql "$MQL_QUERY" \
     --jobscript-id dc4-vd-coldbox-bottom:default --max-distance 30 \
     --rss-mb 4000 --env NUM_EVENTS=1 \
     --output-pattern "*_reco_data_*.root:$FNALURL/$USERF"

-If you are on a dunegpvm machine, you can view the output directory by just using ls, after replacing 00000 with the ID number of your request including leading zeros:
+If you are on a dunegpvm machine, you can view the output directory by just using ls, after replacing 00000 with the ID number of your workflow including leading zeros:

     ls /pnfs/dune/scratch/users/$USER/000000/1/

-From anywhere you have GFAL commands and an X.509 proxy, this should work, again after replacing 00000 with the ID number of your request including leading zeros:
+From anywhere you have GFAL commands and an X.509 proxy, this should work, again after replacing 00000 with the ID number of your workflow including leading zeros:

     gfal-ls https://fndcadoor.fnal.gov:2880/dune/scratch/users/$USERF/00000/1